- 18 uncooked jumbo pasta shells

 - 20 baked tortilla chip scoops, coarsely crushed

-- Freeze option: Sprinkle casserole with remaining cheese blend.
-Cover and freeze unbaked casserole.
+- Freeze option: Cool unbaked casserole; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake casserole as directed, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°.
-Sprinkle with chips.
+Cover casserole with foil; bake as directed, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°.
+Top with cheese and chips as directed.
 Yield: 6 servings.

 Reviews for Taco Stuffed Pasta Shells